Indiana's 8th congressional district: History

 Based in Evansville, the 8th congressional district was widened when Indiana lost a seat after the 2000 U.S. census to include much of the former 5th and 7th congressional districts.
 At that time, Bloomington (the home of former U.S. Representative Frank McCloskey) was moved into the 9th congressional district, while the 8th congressional district was extended northward to include much of the former 7th congressional district in west-central Indiana, including Terre Haute.
 As a result of this expansion, the district is the largest in area in Indiana with all or part of 18 counties.

 The district has been nicknamed "The Bloody Eighth" because of a series of hard-fought campaigns and political reversals.
 Unlike most other districts in the state, which tend to give their representatives long tenures in Washington, the 8th congressional district has a reputation for frequently ousting incumbents from both parties.
 Since 1983, no one has held the seat or its predecessors for longer than 12 years.
 Voters in the district ousted six incumbents from 1966 to 1982.
 The election in 1984 was so close that the House of Representatives itself determined which of two candidates to seat, accepting the recommendation of the Democratic-controlled House task force sent to Indiana to count the ballots.
 Democratic incumbent Frank McCloskey ultimately won by a margin of four votes out of 233,000 cast.
 After that, McCloskey was reelected four more times before losing to Republican John Hostettler in 1994, amid the Republican Revolution.
-Hostettler represented the district for six terms before being defeated in a landslide by moderate Democrat Brad Ellsworth in 2006.
+Hostettler represented the district for six terms before being defeated in a landslide by moderate Democrat Brad Ellsworth, former sheriff of Vanderburgh County, in 2006.
 It was the first district picked up by the Democrats that year, and was one of thirty nationwide that they gained while regaining control of the House.
 Ellsworth ran unsuccessfully for U.S. Senate in 2010 and was succeeded by Republican Larry Bucshon in the same election cycle and has since become the first representative of the district to surpass six terms.
 Although Southern Indiana is ancestrally Democratic, the Democrats in this area are nowhere near as liberal as their counterparts in the rest of the state.
 Historically, it had a character similar to Yellow Dog Democrat districts in neighboring Kentucky.
 The district also has a strong tint of social conservatism.